Mission Report No 5

 Senior Couple mission for the Church.
 I think that a lot of potential Senior

-Couple might avoid making themselves available, thinking that the demands and
+Couples might avoid making themselves available, thinking that the demands and

 disciplines that apply to young missionaries will apply to them.
 As Member and